Eshuva, Harákmbut Sung Prayers of Peru's Huachipaire People

 Nomination file/Dossier de candidature

-AUTORIZACIONES: para consultas sobre la licencia de este material, comuníquese directamente con los productores o los autores.
-Vease también las FAQs 6-9 (en inglés)
+AUTORIZACIONES: para consultas sobre la licencia de este material, comuníquese directamente con el titular de derechos o los autores.
+Vease también las FAQs 4 to 7 (en inglés)